 Moving averages with small lengths follow price way too closely.

-Furthermore, moving averages with very large periods stray away from recent price action.
+Furthermore, moving averages with large periods stray from recent price action.

 Backtesting is essential to finding the right balance.